BSA AirSporter Air Rifle: Operation

-It had a black painted finish, fitted with a beech wood stock and a rubber recoil pad, being a spring-gun suffered from recoil and was quite noisy.
+It had a black painted finish, fitted with a beech wood stock and on the mk2, a rubber recoil pad, being a spring-gun suffered from recoil and was quite noisy.
 Range was limited to about 35m, with 20m being the maximum realistic hunting range.

 The rifle was packed in a polystyrene tray with a printed cardboard sleeve.
 The standard kit included a bottle of oil, a small tube of Eley Wasp pellets and a pressed steel target holder with a few targets.

 Upgrades

 In response to increased competition from German Manufactured Air weapons’ it was re-launched in 1980 as the AirSporter "S" with a checkered Walnut stock, heavier barrel, an improved trigger, metal open sights, and a fully blued metalwork finish including a metal loading tap.
 The quality of the "S" version is generally considered superior to earlier guns.
 The AirSporter "S" was also produced as a "Centenary" model with BSA Piled Arms Centenary 1982 - One of One Thousand engraved on the top of the cylinder.
 It was furnished with a longer stock and supplied with a bespoke soft padded case.
 This model, produced in 1982, marked one hundred years of BSA piled arms.

 In 1985, it was upgraded again to the BSA AirSporter Stutzen which mounted a stock that went all the way to the end of the muzzle.
 The barrel was full length but it appears cropped, hence, the German word stutzen, crop, dock or prune.
 These were manufactured between 1985 and 1986, held in-store and sold off until the early 90s when it was replaced by the BSA RB2 (rolling breach) AirSporter in 1982.
 The RB2 had a pellet breech block with its own seal that was rolled open from right to left and a pellet could be pushed directly into the barrel.
 Production ceased in 2001.